Tiled Prompts: Overcoming Prompt Misguidance in Image and Video Super-Resolution: Tiled Prompts

-The prompt underspecification described in Sec.~\ref{sec:prob_formulation} is exacerbated in Video Super Resolution (VSR), where the LR input $\xL\in\mathbb{R}^{T\times H\times W\times C}$ forms a spatio-temporal volume.
-Nonetheless, standard text-conditioned VSR pipelines often condition the entire sequence on a single static global prompt $\vc_{\text{global}}$.
-This yields a \textit{dual sparsity} effect: \textit{spatial sparsity}, where $\vc_{\text{global}}$ omits spatial details as for the image case, and \textit{temporal sparsity}, where $\vc_{\text{global}}$ lacks the temporal granularity needed to describe local dynamics (\textit{e.g.}, motion, evolution) within each tile volume.
+Prompt misguidance is exacerbated in Video Super Resolution (VSR) pipelines, where an entire LR sequence $\xL\in\mathbb{R}^{T\times H\times W\times C}$ is conditioned on a single static global prompt $\vc_{\text{global}}$.
+This leads to \textit{dual} misguidance during latent tiling: \textit{spatial misguidance}, where $\vc_{\text{global}}$ omits spatial details as for the image case, and \textit{temporal misguidance}, where $\vc_{\text{global}}$ lacks the temporal granularity needed to describe local dynamics (\textit{e.g.}, motion, evolution).

-\textbf{Context-assisted Tiled Prompts.} A direct extension of our image setting would be to extract a prompt from each local tile volume alone.
-However, in practice, VLMs struggle to infer accurate motion level descriptions from a small cropped spatio temporal window.
-In accordance with the amplified underspecification, we provide the prompt-extraction VLM with additional global context from the full LR sequence $\xL$ to generate our tiled prompts:
+Directly using \eqref{eq:clocal-image} would extract a prompt from each local spatio-temporal block alone.
+However, in practice, VLMs struggle to infer accurate motion level descriptions from a small cropped window alone for videos.
+In accordance with the increased misguidance, we provide the prompt-extraction VLM with additional global context from the full LR sequence $\xL$,

 where $\eta_i$ denotes sampling noise.
-Although the global input $\xL$ is shared across tiles, the output $\vc_{\text{local}}^{(i)}$ remains tile specific because it is anchored to the local evidence in $\xL^{(i)}$.
-Furthermore, we provide explicit instructions through system prompts and user prompts to account for the additional global context and fully leverage the reasoning capability of the VLM.
-The global context aware prompt $\vc_{\text{local}}^{(i)}$ encodes localized dynamics (\textit{e.g.}, ``spinning wheels'' instead of only ``car''), thereby mitigating both spatial and temporal sparsity.
-The tile-wise prompt $\vc_{\text{local}}^{(i)}$ is then substituted into \eqref{eq:local-sr} for tiled inference and aggregation.
+Although the global input $\xL$ is now shared across tiles, the output $\vclocal$ remains tile-specific to the local evidence in $\xL^{(i)}$ through explicit instructions provided by system and user prompts.
+These instructions assist the VLM to account for the additional global context and fully leverage the reasoning capability of the VLM, enabling $\vclocal$ to encode localized dynamics (\textit{e.g.}, ``spinning wheels'' instead of only ``car'') and mitigate both spatial and temporal misguidance.